 The stillborn OHC V8s are even more tantalizing.
 Even if they had made to production, it would probably have been on a very limited basis, like the earlier Super Duty engines.
 However, if DeLorean and McKellar had gotten their way, the performance engines might well have spawned mass-production derivatives, if only for homologation purposes.
 It’s easy to understand why the prospect of bolt-on OHC heads for the GTO had buff book editors salivating.

 Unfortunately, it was not to be.
 Only one of Pontiac’s OHC V8 engines made it to the street, a SOHC 421 that Mac McKellar received as a parting gift on his retirement in 1982.
-Installed in McKellar’s 1963 Grand Prix, it was a fearsome sleeper, a sad — and potent — reminder of what might have been.
+Installed in McKellar’s 1963 Grand Prix, it was a fearsome sleeper, a sad — and potent — reminder of opportunities missed.

 A little over a year after this article was written, we learned of the death of Malcolm McKellar, who passed away on April 8, 2011.
 He was 90 years old.
 McKellar outlived his former boss, John DeLorean, by six years: DeLorean died in 2005 at the age of 80.